3menu/astrowind/src/pages/terms.md

 - **Affiliate** means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.

-- **Country** refers to: Vietnam
+- **Country** refers to: Vietnam.

-- **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to **FAR QR** (operated as an individual business).
+- **FAR QR** (referred to as either "FAR QR", "We", "Us" or "Our" in this Agreement) refers to the individual business operating the website. **Note: FAR QR is operated as an individual freelancer business, not a registered corporation.**

 - **Device** means any device that can access the Service such as a computer, a cellphone or a digital tablet.

-- **Service** refers to the Website and the services provided therein (Digital Menu, WiFi QR, Branded QR).
+- **Service** refers to the Website and the services provided therein, including but not limited to Digital Menus, Pricelists, WiFi QR Generator, and custom Branded QR design services.

-- **Terms and Conditions** (also referred as "Terms") mean these Terms and Conditions that form the entire agreement between You and the Company regarding the use of the Service.
+- **Terms and Conditions** (also referred as "Terms") mean these Terms and Conditions that form the entire agreement between You and FAR QR regarding the use of the Service.

 - **Third-party Social Media Service** means any services or content (including data, information, products or services) provided by a third-party that may be displayed, included or made available by the Service.